 Details of Committees of the Company along with their terms of reference compositionand meetings held during the year are provided in the Corporate Governance Report whichforms part of this Annual Report.

-During the year under review total Eight (8) meetings of the Board were held detailsof which are given in the Corporate Governance Report that forms part of this AnnualReport.
+During the year under review total Nine (9) meetings of the Board were held detailsof which are given in the Corporate Governance Report that forms part of this AnnualReport.

 The Company has established a vigil mechanism to provide a framework to promoteresponsible and secure whistle blowing and to provide a channel to the employee(s) andDirectors to report to the management concerns about unethical behavior actual orsuspected fraud or violation of the code of conduct or policy/ies of the Company asadopted / framed from time to time.
 The mechanism provides for adequate safeguards againstvictimization of employees and Directors to avail of the mechanism and also provide fordirect access to the Chairperson of the Audit Committee in exceptional cases.

-There is no subsidiary or joint venture or associate company of our Company during theyear under review.
+There is no subsidiary or holding company or associate company of our Company as onyear end.